butteredcorn/Express-Documentation/docs/express-app-example/introduction.md

 ---

 # Introduction
-The purpose of this documentation is to assist someone new to coding with setting up an express server and hosting a web application.
+The purpose of this documentation is to assist someone new to coding with not only setting up your first Express server and application, but to do so in a fashion that is easy to read, easy to work with, easy to debug and easy to test.

+Welcome to my introductory guide for learning how to setup a modular Express.js web server!

 ## What is Express.js?